 “What Abilify is reported to do is to hold back an excitatory neurochemical called dopamine, possibly glutamate as well, but it’s holding back the neurochemical that actually stimulates us.
 Dopamine stimulates us to have a sense of reward in life, stimulates us to get out of bed, or get a job.
 Abilify holds back that neurochemical.” ~Lyle Murphy

 Any drug can cause tolerance to develop over time.
-Abilify withdrawal should NEVER be done abruptly.5 Suddenly stopping a powerful antipsychotic medication can cause the following:
+Abilify withdrawal should NEVER be done abruptly.
+Suddenly stopping a powerful antipsychotic medication can cause adverse effects.5,6

 withdrawal supersensitivity psychosis, or relapse psychosis

 *Tardive dyskinesia is irreversible in most cases according to Glazer et al. in their 1990 study.

 Be safe.
 Approach Abilify withdrawal only under medical supervision.
 Also, never take Abilify and alcohol together or as an “aid” to withdrawal from Abilify.